 Plan a private Colorado River river overnight trip for your family or group!

-This private Colorado River Overnight Family Float Trip with CFI through the scenic Fisher Towers and Professor Valley section near Moab UT.
+This private Colorado River Overnight Family Float Trip with CFI through the scenic Fisher Towers and Professor Valley section near Moab, UT.
 Join us with your family or friends!
-We begin with your group at the historic Dewey Bridge and end the next afternoon at the BLM boat ramp after a day of scenic floating and river fun, sumptuous dinner and camping under the stars, and final day of gentle to exciting whitewater.
-This scenic river stretch is rated Class I-II (out of V to designate level types and quantity of whitewater) and we use a variety of boats (paddle rafts, oar rowed rafts, and inflatable kayaks) depending on the season and the water levels.
-Contact us about your desired dates.
+We begin with your group at the historic Dewey Bridge and end the next afternoon at the BLM boat ramp after a day of scenic floating and river fun, sumptuous dinner and camping under the stars, and a final day of gentle to exciting whitewater.

 The Colorado River begins high in the Rocky Mountains.
 As it flows down the western slope of the Continental Divide it joins the Gunnison River at Grand Junction, CO.
 Soon the Colorado slows and begins to take on the character of a desert river.
 By the time the Colorado reaches Professor Valley it is entrenched in deepening canyons of warm pink, red, and ochre sandstone.
 The river often carries rich loads of sediment hiding the array of fascinating aquatic life just below the surface.